codacy/codacy-eslint-legacy/docs/description/grouped-accessor-pairs.md

 Optionally, this rule can also enforce consistent order (`getBeforeSet` or `setBeforeGet`).

 This rule does not enforce the existence of the pair for a getter or a setter.
-See [accessor-pairs](accessor-pairs.md) if you also want to enforce getter/setter pairs.
+See [accessor-pairs](accessor-pairs) if you also want to enforce getter/setter pairs.

 Examples of **incorrect** code for this rule:

+::: incorrect

 ```js
 /*eslint grouped-accessor-pairs: "error"*/